copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 109**

-- (Palm Beach County FL -- 9:35 PM Traffic Stop) Sheriff's Office District 4 -- A stop turns into a footrace through Palm Beach County, Fla.
+- (Palm Beach County FL -- 9:35 PM Traffic Stop) Sheriff's Office District 4 -- A stop turns into a footrace through Palm Beach County, Fla. officers pull a bicyclist over.
-- officers pull a bicyclist over.
-Palm Springs, CA/Chattanooga, TN
+- Palm Springs, CA
+- Chattanooga, TN

 ## CP-1902

 Aired 2006-09-16.

-**Coast to Coast 110** (Palm Beach County FL -- 12:38 AM Domestic Violence Call) Sheriff's Dept Jurupa Valley Station -- Domestic violence in Palm Springs, Calif.; possession of meth.
-Chattanooga, TN/Palm Springs, CA
+**Coast to Coast 110**

+- (Palm Beach County FL -- 12:38 AM Domestic Violence Call) Sheriff's Dept Jurupa Valley Station -- Domestic violence in Palm Springs, Calif.; possession of meth.
+- Chattanooga, TN
+- Palm Springs, CA

 ## CP-1903

 Aired 2006-09-23.

-**Coast to Coast 111** (Palm Beach County FL -- 12:03 AM Disturbance Call) Cameras capture the consequences when suspects resist arrest.
-Palm Springs, CA/Pittsburgh, PA
+**Coast to Coast 111**

+- (Palm Beach County FL -- 12:03 AM Disturbance Call) Cameras capture the consequences when suspects resist arrest.
+- Palm Springs, CA
+- Pittsburgh, PA

 ## CP-1904

 Aired 2006-09-09.

-**Coast to Coast 112** (Riverside County CA -- 4:49 PM Traffic Stop) A routine traffic-stop turns into a major accident involving a bicyclist and another motorist; an embarrassing domestic-violence call.
-Palm Beach County FL/Martin County FL
+**Coast to Coast 112**

+- (Riverside County, CA -- 4:49 PM Traffic Stop) A routine traffic-stop turns into a major accident involving a bicyclist and another motorist; an embarrassing domestic-violence call.
+- Palm Beach County, FL
+- Martin County, FL

 ## CP-1905

 Aired 2006-11-11.

-**Florida Heat 1 Special Edition** (Brevard County FL -- 3:09 AM Suspicious Activity) A Florida officer pursues a vehicle with three suspects inside, then the situation takes a turn for the worse when the suspects flee on foot.
-West Palm Beach/Palm Beach County
+**Florida Heat 1 Special Edition**

+- (Brevard County FL -- 3:09 AM Suspicious Activity) A Florida officer pursues a vehicle with three suspects inside, then the situation takes a turn for the worse when the suspects flee on foot.
+- West Palm Beach, FL
+- Palm Beach County, FL

 ## CP-1906

 Aired 2006-11-04.

-**Drug Arrests 2 Special Edition** (Palm Springs, CA -- 1:41 PM Suspicious Activity) An officer tries to stop a suspicious man, who is riding a bicycle erratically; in Atlanta, police spot two men in a drug transaction.
-Atlanta, GA/Okaloosa County FL
+**Drug Arrests 2 Special Edition**

+- (Palm Springs, CA -- 1:41 PM Suspicious Activity) An officer tries to stop a suspicious man, who is riding a bicycle erratically; in Atlanta, police spot two men in a drug transaction.
+- Atlanta, GA
+- Okaloosa County, FL

 ## CP-1907

 Aired 2006-09-30.

-**Coast to Coast 113** (Riverside County CA -- 10:30 PM Street Patrol) Officers pursue a suspect who appears to be on drugs; a man demands that police arrest his intoxicated daughter.
-Palm Beach County FL
+**Coast to Coast 113**

+- (Riverside County, CA -- 10:30 PM Street Patrol) Deputy Howard Hibbler pursues a suspect who appears to be on drugs.
+Deputy Mike Portillo.
+- (Palm Beach County, FL -- 7:51 PM Domestic Disturbance Call) Deputy Iris Reyes responds to a call where a man demands that police arrest his intoxicated daughter.
+- (Riverside County, CA -- 10:35 PM Suspicious Activity) Deputy Mike Portillo.

 ## CP-1908

 Aired 2006-11-18.

-**Police Chases Special Edition** (Brevard County FL -- 4:36 PM Possible Stolen Vehicle) A suspect ditches a stolen vehicle, forcing officers to chase him on foot; several police units take part in a high-speed chase in California.
-Spokane, WA/Palm Springs, CA
+**Police Chases Special Edition**

+- (Brevard County FL -- 4:36 PM Possible Stolen Vehicle) A suspect ditches a stolen vehicle, forcing officers to chase him on foot; several police units take part in a high-speed chase in California.
+- Spokane, WA
+- Palm Springs, CA

 ## CP-1909

 Aired 2007-02-03.

-**Florida Heat 2 Special Edition** (Brevard County -- 10:21 PM Suspicious Activity) Sheriff's Office -- Deputy Jim Haman pulls over driver for a traffic violation.
+**Florida Heat 2 Special Edition**

+- (Brevard County -- 10:21 PM Suspicious Activity) Sheriff's Office -- Deputy
+  Jim Haman pulls over driver for a traffic violation.
 As he issues the man a traffic citation, he notices that the man appears to be concealing a crack rock in his mouth.
 The desperate driver is arrested and admonished by the deputy after a brief struggle to extract the cocaine.
 The deputy tells the man that he could have killed himself had he swallowed the drugs and that he should examine his lifestyle.
-Palm Beach County FL Sheriff's Office -- Deputy Dan Frend investigates a suspicious vehicle he spotted in an area known for drug activity.
+- Palm Beach County, FL, Sheriff's Office -- Deputy Dan Frend investigates a suspicious vehicle he spotted in an area known for drug activity.
 The driver, who has a long history of drug related crimes, is arrested when an officer finds 30 crack rocks in his vehicle.
-Palm Beach County -- Sheriff's Office -- Deputy James Evans pulls over a vehicle he spotted driving erratically in traffic.
+- Palm Beach County -- Sheriff's Office -- Deputy James Evans pulls over a vehicle he spotted driving erratically in traffic.
 Deputy Evans questions the nervous female driver who claims that she has no driver license or any form of identification.
 During the course of the investigation, the woman admits that she gave the officer her sister's information.
 She's arrested for giving a false name and driving under suspension.

 ## CP-1910

 Aired 2007-04-28.

-**Police Pullovers 1 Special Edition** (Fontana, CA -- 12:35 AM Vehicle Pursuit) Officer Brian Binks says has an uncle who is a cop there for 18 years.
+**Police Pullovers 1 Special Edition**

+- (Fontana, CA -- 12:35 AM Vehicle Pursuit) Officer Brian Binks says has an uncle who is a cop there for 18 years.
 Officer confronts a suspect after a high-speed chase.
-Brevard County FL -- driver attempts to eat pot after being stopped.
-Palm Springs, CA
+- Brevard County FL -- driver attempts to eat pot after being stopped.
+- Palm Springs, CA

 ## CP-1911

 Aired 2006-12-02.

-**Coast to Coast 114** (Brevard County FL -- 1:46 AM Assistance Call) sheriffs pursue a suspect who is hiding in a pond, and a Palm Beach County sheriff questions an agitated customer at a restaurant.
-Palm Beach County FL/Palm Springs, CA
+**Coast to Coast 114**

+- (Brevard County, FL -- 1:46 AM Assistance Call) sheriffs pursue a suspect who is hiding in a pond, and a Palm Beach County sheriff questions an agitated customer at a restaurant.
+- Palm Beach County, FL
+- Palm Springs, CA

 ## CP-1912

 Aired 2007-05-19.

-**High Crimes 2 Special Edition** (Cincinnati, OH -- 12:01 AM Traffic Stop) District 4 -- Officer Todd Ploehs stops a car with a stolen plate.
-A Brevard County, FL sheriff questions two females in possession of drugs; a Palm Springs, CA officer sniffs out a drug deal at a motel.
+**High Crimes 2 Special Edition**

+- (Cincinnati, OH -- 12:01 AM Traffic Stop) District 4 -- Officer Todd Ploehs stops a car with a stolen plate.
+- A Brevard County, FL sheriff questions two females in possession of drugs
+- A Palm Springs, CA officer sniffs out a drug deal at a motel.

 ## CP-1913

 Aired 2006-12-09.

-**Coast to Coast 115** (Wichita, KS -- 7:01 PM Assistance Call) officers assist a bondsman attempting to enter a home; a suspect tries to swallow a bag of marijuana while in the custody of a sheriff in Brevard County FL/West Palm Beach, FL
+**Coast to Coast 115**

+- (Wichita, KS -- 7:01 PM Assistance Call) officers assist a bondsman attempting to enter a home
+- a suspect tries to swallow a bag of marijuana while in the custody of a sheriff in Brevard County FL
+- West Palm Beach, FL

 ## CP-1914

 Aired 2007-07-21.

-**Family Ties Special Edition** (Wichita, KS -- 3:50 AM Shots Fired Call) Patrol North -- Patrol North -- While in route to a shots fired call, Officer Bill Wagner pursues a suspicious vehicle he saw leaving the area at a very high rate of speed.
+**Family Ties Special Edition**

+- (Wichita, KS -- 3:50 AM Shots Fired Call) Patrol North -- Patrol North -- While in route to a shots fired call, Officer Bill Wagner pursues a suspicious vehicle he saw leaving the area at a very high rate of speed.
 The dangerous chase ends when the driver arrives at his home.
 Three males are removed from the vehicle at gunpoint and are taken into custody without incident.
 The trio will face charges including felony possession of crack cocaine along with evading and additional traffic infractions.
-Lowell, MA Police Department -- Officer Brian Kinney attempts to stop a motorcyclist for traffic violations.
+- Lowell, MA Police Department -- Officer Brian Kinney attempts to stop a motorcyclist for traffic violations.
 The suspect driving the bike flees from the scene and the officer gives chase.
 As the department is able to track the owner of the bike, the pursuit is terminated for safety reasons.
 The officer makes his way to the suspect's home and learns that several other officers have the man detained at the home.
 An officer tells Kinney that he witnessed the suspect roll up on the bike and drive it to the back of the house where it is still located.
 The female on the back of bike denies any knowledge of the event as does the owner/suspect.
 The man is arrested for evading and the bike is towed.
 The suspect tells officers he plans to sell the bike soon.
-Las Vegas, NV Metropolitan Police Department -- Officers Dean Hennesy and Bert Hughes respond to a domestic violence call involving an intoxicated man who reportedly hit and choked a female victim.
+- Las Vegas, NV Metropolitan Police Department -- Officers Dean Hennesy and Bert Hughes respond to a domestic violence call involving an intoxicated man who reportedly hit and choked a female victim.
 At the scene, the officers take an infuriated male suspect into custody after his female acquaintance accuses him of physically assaulting her during an argument.
 When the suspect finally calms down he admits to the assault and cheerfully informs the officers that the female has two warrants.
 The officers verify the suspect's statement and eventually arrest the female for the outstanding warrants and the suspect for domestic battery.

 ## CP-1915

 Aired 2006-12-23.

-**Coast to Coast 116** (Fontana, CA -- 12:02 AM Motorcycle Pursuit) a high-speed chase with a motorcyclist; a Brevard County, FL, sheriff detects marijuana use during a traffic stop.
-Hamilton County OH
+**Coast to Coast 116**

+- (Fontana, CA -- 12:02 AM Motorcycle Pursuit) a high-speed chase with a motorcyclist
+- a Brevard County, FL, sheriff detects marijuana use during a traffic stop.
+- Hamilton County OH

 ## CP-1916

 Aired 2007-02-24.

-**Liar Liar Special Edition** (Cincinnati, OH -- 2:41 AM Traffic Stop) Officer Donny Meece of the Police Department, attempts to pull over a vehicle he observed leaving an area known for drug activity.
+**Liar Liar Special Edition**

+- (Cincinnati, OH -- 2:41 AM Traffic Stop) Officer Donny Meece of the Police Department, attempts to pull over a vehicle he observed leaving an area known for drug activity.
 When the driver stops, the passenger jumps out of the vehicle and a foot pursuit ensues.
 The brief chase ends when the officer uses a tazer to restrain the suspect.
 During a routine investigation, Officer Meece retrieves a loaded handgun the suspect discarded during the pursuit.
 The suspect will face several weapons charges.
 The driver took off in the vehicle during the foot pursuit.
 He evaded arrest.
-Brevard County FL -- Deputy Jason West of the Sheriff's Office pulls over a vehicle occupied by a female driver and male passenger for playing loud music.
+- Brevard County FL -- Deputy Jason West of the Sheriff's Office pulls over a vehicle occupied by a female driver and male passenger for playing loud music.
 During questioning the woman tells the officer that she never been arrested.
 Her clean record is quickly tarnished after the officer finds a large amount of pot in addition to prescription pills in the vehicle during a routine search.
 She's arrested and charged with felony possession of cannabis.
-Palm Springs, CA -- Officer Anthony Pilutik of the Police Department responds to a disturbance call in an active area of the city.
+- Palm Springs, CA -- Officer Anthony Pilutik of the Police Department responds to a disturbance call in an active area of the city.
 The officer arrives at the scene, as a male individual is being questioned and searched by a fellow officer.
 Suspicious of his behavior, the officers decide to give the man a routine field sobriety test.
 When he fails the test, the officers search his bag and discover a large amount of methamphetamine and drug paraphernalia.
 The man is arrested for being under the influence of a controlled substance and will face undisclosed drug charges.

 ## CP-1917

 Aired 2007-01-07.

-**Coast to Coast 117** (Wichita, KS -- 2:37 AM Assault Call) Patrol North -- Officer Tommy Nikkel engages in a high-speed pursuit, Brevard County FL (11:15 PM Possible Drug Activity) sheriffs think a suspect has hidden drugs in his body.
-Hamilton County OH
+**Coast to Coast 117**

+- (Wichita, KS -- 2:37 AM Assault Call) Patrol North -- Officer Tommy Nikkel engages in a high-speed pursuit,
+- Brevard County FL (11:15 PM Possible Drug Activity) sheriffs think a suspect has hidden drugs in his body.
+- Hamilton County OH

 ## CP-1918